 Patients with obstructive sleep apnea have a higher risk of developing type 2 diabetes, as sleep apnea can impact glucose control and insulin resistance.

-In addition, untreated sleep apnea may contribute to work-related impairment, accidents at work, car accidents, academic underachievement in kids and teens, and work-related accidents.
-A lack of sleep can lead to difficulty concentrating
+Untreated sleep apnea may also contribute to work-related impairment, car accidents, and work-related accidents.
+A lack of sleep can lead to difficulty concentrating and can lead to academic underachievement in kids and teens.

 Sleep Apnea in Children